 CSS developers are simply front-end developers who specialize in using CSS.
 Everything from the color and shape of your site navigation buttons to the typography of your blog text to the overall layout of your website falls under the domain of the CSS developer.

-Here’s a quick overview of the skills you should look for in CSS development freelancers:
+Here’s a quick overview of the skills you should look for in CSS development professionals:

 - Front-end CSS frameworks such as Bootstrap and Foundation

 - CSS preprocessors such as Less and Sass

 CSS development consultants can write the front-end code that will bring your web designs to life.

 Why hire CSS developers?

 How much does it cost to hire a CSS developer?